Where to Eat Near the Philadelphia Flower Show

 Do grab a quick bite.

 With all the hustle and bustle of the Flower Show, it makes sense to keep your food options simple — but that doesn’t mean they can’t be delicious.
 There’s plenty of fast-casual fare and fast food that’s worth it near the Convention Center.
 Hit up APJ Texas Weiners for hot dogs, sandwiches, burgers, and other greasy-spoon goodness if you’re heading to the show during the day (keep in mind that they close at 4 p.m.).
-Or hit up Double Knot for super-quick rice bowls and banh mi, Jake’s Sandwich Board in Midtown Village for a Best of Philly quick lunch, or Bonchon in Chinatown for Korean fried chicken.
+Or hit up Double Knot for super-quick rice bowls and banh mi, Hatch and Coop in Midtown Village for a fried chicken sandwich, or Bonchon in Chinatown for Korean fried chicken.
 Speaking of which…

 Don’t miss out on Chinatown.

 Philly’s Chinatown is a culinary playground — but if it’s not in your regular dining rotation, all those options can be intimidating.
 You can’t go wrong at Chinatown Square, the food hall on Race Street that offers several concepts under one roof, from falafel at Halal Guys to poke bowls at Philly Poke to Thai rolled ice cream at I•CE•NY.

 Our other favorites just a few blocks from the convention center?
 Dim Sum Garden or Tom’s Dim Sum for soup dumplings and scallion pancakes, Nan Zhou Hand Drawn Noodle House for awesome noodle-based dishes, and Terakawa for ramen.
 Are you a seasoned Chinatown diner?
 Head a few blocks east to Rangoon for Burmese fare, or step out of your comfort zone and try some cheese tea.